 Minimum Preserve Size

-An agricultural preserve shall consist of no less than 100 acres, provided that in order to meet this requirement, two or more parcels may be combined if they are contiguous or if they are in owned in common.
+An agricultural preserve shall consist of no less than 100 acres, provided that in order to meet this requirement, two or more legal parcels may be combined if they are contiguous or if they are in owned in common.

 An agricultural preserve of less than 100 acres may be established if the Board of Supervisors of the County finds that smaller preserves are necessary due to the unique characteristics of the agricultural enterprises in the area and that the establishment of preserves of less than 100 acres is consistent with the Siskiyou County General Plan.

 Agricultural land in an agricultural preserve must contain at least 40 acres of Class I or Class II equivalent soils (See Table A) in order to qualify as a preserve.
-However, no preserve may be created or contract offered for land consisting solely of soils classified as Class VI or VII, unless such land is a necessary part of a legitimate agricultural enterprise and a finding is made by the Board of Supervisors of the County that such land is a necessary part of a legitimate agricultural enterprise.
+No preserve may be created, or contract offered for land consisting solely of soils classified as Class VI or VII.
+However, if unless such land is a necessary part of a legitimate agricultural enterprise, the Board of Supervisors may make a finding that such land is a necessary part of a legitimate agricultural enterprise.

 Soil Class Equivalent